Article in Mobile App Development category.

 Objectively, adding additional elements isn’t a bad choice.
 It’s good to branch out and test what brings in more users.
 You first want to start with one small focus product that solves a single problem, especially if you’re in a startup and in the beginning stages of bringing your mobile app idea to life.
 Jumping a few steps too ahead will end up hurting you.
-Which brings us to our next point.
+This brings us to our next point.

 Rookie Mistake #2: Getting Ahead of Yourself